oceord/1brc-python/README.md

 - `06_polars_scan_csv_streaming`: variant of `06_polars_scan_csv` that uses `collect(streaming=True)` to process the query in batches to handle larger-than-memory data
 - `07_duckdb`: uses [duckdb](https://duckdb.org/) as an in-process analytical database; reads the csv data through `duckdb.read_csv()` and then simply groups and aggregates for `min, avg, max`
 - `07_duckdb_parallel`: variant of `07_duckdb` that uses `duckdb.read_csv(parallel=True)` for parallel processing
+- `08_numpy`: reads the csv data with `pandas.read_csv()`, converts the dataframe using `df.to_numpy()`, computes the unique stations, iterates over each unique one, filters the data for it, and then calculates the min, average, and max
+- `09_pyarrow`: uses the [pyarrow](https://pypi.org/project/pyarrow/) engine to read the csv with `pyarrow.csv.read_csv()`, groups by station, aggregates for `min, avg, max`, and finally joins all columns into a single one

 ### Python Implementations